• Skip to primary navigation

 • Support Center

-Home Learning Blog Using the Olympics to Study Math [Printable]
+Home Learning Blog Using the Summer Olympics to Study Math [Printable]

 We’ve developed a fun way to practice math at various levels using popular competition events.
 Download our free PDF and let your spectator practice their math skills while getting into the Olympic spirit.

-The long-awaited summer Olympics have arrived, and the whole world is eager to cheer on these elite athletes.
-And as an educator, we’re sure you’re eager to find new ways for your math students to practice their skills in a way that is relevant to their lives.
-Using the Olympics as a backdrop provides a multitude of discussions on how math is applied in real-life scenarios.
+The long-awaited summer Olympics are here, and the whole world is cheering on the teams and their elite athletes.
+As an educator, we’re sure you’re eager to find new ways for your math students to practice their skills in a way that is relevant to their lives and their grade level.
+Using the Olympic games as a backdrop provides a multitude of discussions on how math is applied in real-life scenarios.
+Read on to learn how math is a critical component of Olympic events and enjoy the free resources included at the end of this blog post.

-Math is Integral to Olympic Training & Performance
+Math is Integral to Olympic Games, Training & Performance

 And when math is combined with technology, even more opportunities exist for collecting and analyzing data for athletic performance.
-Golfers use video technology to study their swing, using geometry to calculate the angle of the club path, club-head speed, ball speed and launch angle, and the total distance and dispersion of each shot.
+In preparation for the summer Olympics, golfers use video technology to study their swing, using geometry to calculate the angle of the club path, club-head speed, ball speed and launch angle, and the total distance and dispersion of each shot.
 Track and field athletes can also use video to study the angle of their legs and combine that with information on speed and force, even going as far as using an electromyography sensor to measure energy from muscles.
-Runners use math to calculate their pace for optimal results; gymnasts develop their routines to maximize scoring possibilities based on the algorithm used to score performances; soccer players use geometry to calculate locations on the field for best goal-scoring opportunities.
-As you see, math exists in almost every aspect of athletic performance, whether subconsciously or not.
+Runners use math to focus and calculate their pace for optimal results; gymnasts develop their routines to maximize scoring possibilities based on learning the algorithm used to score performances; soccer players use geometry to calculate locations on the field for best goal-scoring opportunities.
+Math exists in almost every aspect of athletic performance and Olympic sport, whether subconsciously or not.

 Printable Olympic Math Activities

-In honor of the summer Olympics, we’ve developed a fun way to practice math at various levels using popular competition events.
-Our free PDF will let your spectator practice their math skills while getting into the Olympic spirit.
+In honor of the Summer Olympics, we’ve developed a fun way to practice skills at various levels using popular competition events in the Summer Games.
+Our free PDF includes math problems for your whole class, small group, or individual student to complete and will let your spectator practice their math skills while getting into the Olympic spirit.
 Enter your information below to have the PDF emailed to you.

 Previous Post Next Post